 Please bring your own towels with you from home.
-If you forget your towel we can provide one for you while you are here.
+If you forget your towel we may be able to provide one for you while you are here, but there are no guarantees that we will be able to.
 Please ask at the Welcome Center when you arrive.

 Times: TBD by You and the Instructor

 Dates: TBD by You and the Instructor

 Private swim lessons are done in Five - 30 minute sessions.
 All private lessons must be ran by the YMCA and paid for in full prior to beginning lessons.
 Lesson times must be approved by the aquatics director and must be scheduled during regular pool hours, not to be held when other lessons or programs are taking place.
 APPOINTMENT WITH INSTRUCTOR AT YOUR CONVENIENCE.

 The Y offers a wide range of swimming options for the whole family.
 Swimming builds self-confidence and develops the whole person – spirit, mind and body.
 Classes are divided into ability groups while trained instructors who emphasize personal safety, swimming skills, endurance and social skills guided with praise and encouragement.